 The media isn’t always about being honest or offering real solutions to problems.
 It’s about promoting fear and profiting through the capture of mass attention.
 Almost all of which is done while being one-sided.
 Unfortunately, public opinion often follows the opinion of the media to heart.

 Don’t be a sheep.
 Far too many men in this world are misled simply because they choose to believe in what’s easiest to accept.
 Many reject evidence and reasoning in favor of comfort and avoidance of fear from being proven wrong.

-Do you own research; don’t be spoon fed a web of lies.
+Do your own research; don’t be spoon-fed a web of lies.

 Had you just done the repair without him present, he may have never how to fix a flat tire.
 But more importantly, he may have never learned the independence nor pride that comes along with being self-reliant.